blanketops/blanketops-environments-min/docs_/docs/index.md

 - Abstraction where it matters, built with GitOps and DevSecOps principles, add your customized touch.

-- Procure and deploy to a set of microservices containers, depencies, pipelines, services in minutes!.
+- Procure and deploy to a set of microservices containers, depencies, pipelines, and services.

 - Developement, QA and Production Environments for an application of your choice.

+- CD/CI Pipelines fully and or partially automated through rules you setup.

 - Zero fault tolerant centralized and distributed secrets management.

 - Need worry not about managing dockerfiles, If you do not want to ofcourse.😄

-- Offering Environment types from years of research, bringing closer the necessary tools and the ideology of managing in isolation, yet in opposite from.
+- Offering Environment types from years of research, bringing closer the necessary tools to manage multiple application resources as a single unit.
+  From Microservices, single stack, mobile crossplatform, native, Lmamp-Wamp.

 * Example environments/microservice/dev/microservice_environment.yaml
 ```